infn-datacloud/federation-registry-lib/README.md

 cd catalog-api
 ```

-To start up the service in production mode use docker compose:
+To start up the service in production mode use docker compose. **It requires an external network named *traefik-public***:

 ```bash
 docker compose up -d